-- Keep your existing site and add a WordPress blog.
-Your WordPress blog will then be used to drive traffic to your main web site.
+- Keep your existing web site and add a WordPress-driven blog.
+Your WordPress blog will then be used to drive traffic to your main site.

-If you choose to keep your existing site and add a WordPress blog, make sure to use the self-hosted version of WordPress, which requires your own domain name and web hosting, but allows you to fully configure your blog’s settings and customize the design of your existing web site using a closely-matching theme.
+If you choose to keep your existing web site and add a WordPress blog, make sure to use the self-hosted version of WordPress, which requires a domain name and webhosting, but allows you to fully configure your site’s settings and customize the look and feel of your existing website using an appropriate WP theme.

-To use WordPress as your main site, install the platform in the “root” directory of your domain name (i.e. http://www.mydomainname.com).
+To use WordPress as your main website, install the platform in the “root” folder of your domain name (i.e. www.mydomainname.com).

-If you have a website, then you will want to install WordPress in a subdirectory of your domain, e.g. www.mydomainname.com/blog (you can name your subfolder whatever you like).
+If you have an existing website, then you will want to install WordPress in a subdirectory of your domain, e.g. www.mydomainname.com/blog (you can name your subfolder whatever you want).

-If you have an existing site that you don’t want to delete or replace with a WordPress site, the other option you have is to set up your WordPress site or blog on an entirely different domain.
+If you already have a website that you don’t want to delete or replace with a WordPress site, you can choose to set up your WordPress site or blog on an entirely different domain.

 - mydomainname.com – goes to your existing website